byteworthy/Numira/Numira/README.md

 4. **Directory navigation issues**: The setup script now automatically detects whether it's being run from the Numira directory or its parent directory and adjusts accordingly.

+5. **Prisma OpenSSL errors in Replit**: If you encounter errors like `Unable to require libquery_engine-debian-openssl-1.1.x.so.node` or `Prisma cannot find the required libssl system library`, see our [Prisma Replit Setup](docs/PRISMA_REPLIT_SETUP.md) guide.
+We've updated the setup script to automatically install OpenSSL 1.1.x and configured Prisma to use compatible binary targets.

-5. **YAML syntax errors in workflow files**: If you encounter YAML syntax errors in files like mobile-build.yml, ensure that the file has proper indentation and structure.
+6. **YAML syntax errors in workflow files**: If you encounter YAML syntax errors in files like mobile-build.yml, ensure that the file has proper indentation and structure.
 YAML is sensitive to whitespace and requires consistent indentation.

 ## Available Scripts